Taylor Swift postpones Rio de Janeiro show, citing record heat a day after fan dies during concert

 Two other concertgoers interviewed by The Associated Press said they witnessed people feeling unwell from the heat during the show.

-Before Friday's concert, Benevides posted a video of herself on Instagram wearing a Taylor Swift T-shirt and friendship bracelets, seeking shade under an umbrella while waiting in line to enter the stadium.

-In a video she sent to family members and broadcast by TV channel Globo News, she told them: “Mom, look at the plane, it’s moving.
+On her way to Rio, Benevides sent a video to family members that was broadcast by TV channel Globo News, telling them: “Mom, look at the plane, it’s moving.
 Mom, I’m on the plane.
 My God in heaven!
 I’m happy!”

+Then before the concert, she posted a video of herself on Instagram wearing a Taylor Swift T-shirt and friendship bracelets, seeking shade under an umbrella while waiting in line to enter the stadium.

 Like her, thousands of fans waited hours in the sun before being allowed inside.